Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

 \subsection{Profile features}

 In this section, we describe the feature extraction of Twitter users' profile objects.
-The profile objects contain user metadata, including the username, the description, the number of followers and friends, etc. The profile features provide information about the account creator, e.g. how similar the username and screen name is, whether an account provides a long description, or whether it uses a default profile and background pictures.
-In the case of automatically created accounts, these features can be shared between multiple accounts, while the username and screen name have high similarity.
+The profile objects contain user metadata, including the username, the description, the number of followers and friends, etc. The profile features provide information about the account creator, e.g. how similar the username and screen name are; and whether an account provides a long description, or uses a default profile and background picture.
+In the case of automatically created accounts, these features may be shared between multiple accounts, while the username and screen name have high similarity.
 Additionally, it is possible to evaluate the account dynamics according to the profile age, number of followers, number of friends, or number of post activities, using the following formula:

 where A is the number of specific actions performed by a user (number of tweets/followers/friends etc.).